-Prerequisite(s): ACCT-105, MATH-030
+Prerequisite(s): ACCT-105, MATH-030 Corequisite(s): none

-ACCT 205 Intermediate Accounting
+ACCT 205 Intermediate Accounting 3 cr.

 This course is the intensive study of accounting and the use of financial information for business decision making.
 This course is a continuation of the basic accounting principles and theories covered in Financial Accounting and Managerial Accounting.
 Intermediate Accounting is also a further introduction of accounting as a career profession.